rohannes220/Coursera-JavaProgrammingAndSoftwareEngineeringFundamentalsSpecialization/Course1-JavaProgrammingSolvingProblemsWithSoftware/Projects/2-HonorsImageProcessingProject/README.md

 ### Summary

-- This project creates negatives of multiple images selected by the user as a batch.
+- This project creates **negatives / inversions** of multiple images selected by the user as a batch.
 - Image negatives / inversion
   - In inverting an image, a pixel’s red, blue, and green components are modified to be the exact opposite within the 0 to 255 range.
   - If a pixel’s red, blue, and green values are (34, 198, 240), then that same pixel in the inverted image would have the red, blue and green values of (221, 57, 15).
 Note that 255 - 34 is 221, 255 - 198 is 57, and 255 - 240 is 15.